mcruz206/LearnAI-Bootcamp/lab02.2_testing_bots/docs/3_Direct Line Testing.md

 1. Open the project from code\core-DirectLine and import the solution in Visual Studio.

 2. In the DirectLineBot solution, you will find two projects: DirectLineBot and DirectLineSampleClient.
-You can choose to use the published bot (from the earlier labs) or publish DirectLineBot for this lab.
+You can choose to use the **published bot (from the earlier labs) or publish DirectLineBot** for this lab.

+To use DirectLineBot, you must:

+- Deploy it to Azure.
+Follow [this tutorial](https://docs.microsoft.com/en-us/bot-framework/deploy-dotnet-bot-visual-studio) to learn how to deploy a .NET bot to Azure directly from Visual Studio.

+- Register it with the Bot Framework before others can use DirectLineBot.
+The steps to register can be found in the [registration instructions](https://docs.microsoft.com/en-us/bot-framework/portal-register-bot).

 DirectLineSampleClient is the client that will send messages to the bot.